JenLSheffield/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-First calculate the total steps each day (ignoring NAs) and plot as a histogram.\
+First we'll calculate the total steps each day (ignoring NAs) and plot as a histogram.\
 We'll use breakpoints that balance prettiness and readability!

 Pre-examination of the dataset shows that each date with any NA value has all NA values,